vitabaks/postgresql_cluster/roles/upgrade/README.md

-## Update PostgreSQL to the new major version
+## Upgrade PostgreSQL to the new major version

 This role is designed for in-place major upgrades of PostgreSQL, e.g., from version 14 to 15.